fr0stylo/functiond/README.md

 - HTTP API for function execution
 - Automatic instance cleanup and resource management

+## TODO

+- [x] Downscale function cleanup
+- [] Register new version
+- [] Create function url with several functions
+- [] Enable multi host environment
+- [] Enable tenanting
+- [] Enable versioning for lambdas to be able to rollback and move further
+- [] Create environment level setup for several environments with deploy propagation

 ## Prerequisites

 - Go 1.20 or later